trekawek/tnfsd/README.md

 # TNFS - The Trivial Network Filesystem

+## Latest Release
+See [Releases](https://github.com/FujiNetWIFI/tnfsd/releases) to download the most recent pre-compiled versions of the TNFS daemon.

+## Setup Instructions

+For instructions on running a TNFS server locally, see [Setting up a TNFS Server](https://github.com/FujiNetWIFI/fujinet-firmware/wiki/Setting-up-a-TNFS-Server) on the main Wiki.

 ## Rationale

 Protocols such as NFS (Unix) or SMB (Windows) are overly complex for 8 bit